parmegv/leap_doc/docs/client/user-install.md

     $ git clone https://github.com/leapcode/bitmask_client.git

-Once you have grabbed a copy of the sources, and installed all the base dependencies, you can install it into your site-packages easily :
+Once you have grabbed a copy of the sources, and installed all the base dependencies, the recommended way to proceed is to install things in a virtualenv.

+    $ virtualenv bitmask && source bitmask/bin/activate
     $ make  # compile the resources
+    $ python2 setup.py install

+Or you can install it into your global site-packages easily :

+    $ make  # compile the resources
     $ sudo python2 setup.py install

-Although, like always, it is a better idea to install things in a virtualenv.
+WARNING: installing a package in the global site-packages can be harmful because the dependency installation can overwrite some of the existing packages.